 \section{Related Work}

 \textbf{Spatial Intelligence Benchmarks.} Benchmarks for spatial intelligence in VLMs have developed along several complementary directions.
 Early benchmarks are primarily single-view and image-based, emphasizing local metric cues such as depth and distance, \emph{e.g.}, SpatialRGPT \cite{cheng2024spatialrgpt} and SpatialVLM \cite{chen2024spatialvlm}.
 Video-based benchmarks extend evaluation to spatio-temporal understanding with object--object and object--camera relations, including VSI-Bench \cite{yang2025thinking}, SPAR-Bench \cite{zhang2025flatland}, OST-Bench \cite{lin2025ost}, and MMSI-Video-Bench \cite{lin2025mmsi}.
 More recent efforts increasingly emphasize multi-view or multi-image inference to recover 3D structure, as in MMSI-Bench \cite{yang2025mmsi}, ViewSpatial-Bench \cite{li2025viewspatial}, and MindCube \cite{yin2025spatial}.
 Another growing line targets dynamic spatial intelligence by stressing motion, trajectories, and evolving instance states, exemplified by STI-Bench \cite{li2025sti} and DSI-Bench \cite{zhang2025dsi}.
-Despite this progress, most benchmarks remain centered on relatively unconstrained everyday configurations, where models may partially rely on 2D correlations or weak plausibility priors without constructing a constraint-consistent 3D interpretation.
-In contrast, \ssibench targets structure-centric spatial intelligence in constrained-manifold spaces, requiring reasoning over 3D geometric and topological structure governed by strong feasibility constraints.
+Beyond modality and task format, spatial benchmarks can also be viewed along an axis between ecological breadth and reasoning purity.
+At one end, benchmarks such as VSI-Bench and MMSI-Bench target broad spatial needs in everyday scenes and are closely aligned with embodied AI applications.
+At the other end, benchmarks such as Spatial457 \cite{wang2025spatial457} and parts of OmniSpatial \cite{jia2025omnispatial} emphasize more diagnostic spatial reasoning with simplified shapes or synthetic objects.
+Despite this progress, most benchmarks either focus on unconstrained scene-centric settings, where single-image 3D relations can be underdetermined, or on abstract settings that reduce real-world visual complexity.
+This leaves a complementary gap for benchmarks that retain real-world visual complexity while making 3D relations more determinate through geometric, topological, and physical constraints.
+Such benchmarks can support precise ranking-based evaluation of structure-centric spatial reasoning in constraint-governed spaces.
 Detailed quantitative comparisons are provided in Appendix~\ref{app:ssi_comparison}.